Supplier Quality Requirements

 DISTRIBUTORS

-Supplier must maintain a Quality Management System that is either certified by an accredited registration body to AS9120, or an equivalent standard or show their Quality Management System to be maintained to the intent of the applicable certification for their products/services.
+Distributors must maintain a Quality Management System that is certified by an accredited registration body to AS9120, or an equivalent standard.
+Distributors must immediately notify Archer Aviation of lapse, probation, or loss of certification status and grant access to Archer Aviation in the IAQG OASIS database.

 VARIATION MANAGEMENT OF KEY CHARACTERISTICS